HL7/davinci-ra/input/pagecontent/general-guidance.md

 ### Risk Adjustment Lifecycle and Workflow Overview

 Figure 2.1-1 shows a high level overview of the risk adjustment workflow, which consists of three main phases: [Report Generation], [Report Query], and [Remediation].
-Detailed guidance for each phase is provided on a seperate page under the Methodolody section.
+Detailed guidance for each phase is provided on a separate page under the Methodology section.
 </div><!-- new-content -->

 {% include img-portrait.html img="lifecycle-phases.png" caption="Figure 2.1-1 Risk Adjustment Lifecycle Phases"%}